dting/meantictactoe/README.md

     $ grunt serve

 The build (default) task minifies/uglfies the project to ready it for deployment.
-The buildcontrol tasks automate a couple different deployment strategies:
+The buildcontrol tasks automate a couple different deployment strategies.

-    $ grunt
+**Local**

+The local buildcontrol task will run the code through the build pipeline and commit the generated repository to the specified branch (default: `production`) of the local repository.

     $ grunt buildcontrol:local
-    $ grunt buildcontrol:heroku

 **Heroku**

-There is a grunt task to deploy this application to Heroku.
 This requires the [heroku-toolbelt](https://toolbelt.heroku.com/).
 If using the development environment, the toolbelt is installed by the provisioner.

 After logging in to Heroku with Heroku toolbelt, deploying is accomplished by: